 The purpose of the Dredged Material Management Plan (DMMP) is to prepare a coordinated long-term plan for managing dredged material in Pool 2.
 This plan was initiated due to increases in dredging volumes throughout Pool 2.
 Furthermore, three temporary dredged material placement sites need to be excavated in Lower Pool 2.

-The Pool 2 Dredged Material Management Plan (DMMP) study area is located between Lock and Dam 2 near Hastings, Minnesota, and extends upstream to Lock and Dam 1, from river miles 815.2 to 847.7, respectively.
-The study area includes Upper Pool 2, which is situated in the urban area of Minneapolis and St. Paul.
+The Pool 2 DMMP study area is located between Lock and Dam 2 near Hastings, Minnesota, and extends upstream to Lock and Dam 1, from river miles 815.2 to 847.7, respectively.
+The study area includes Upper Pool 2, which is situated in the urban area of Minneapolis and St. Paul, Minnesota.

-The U.S. Army Corps of Engineers operates and maintains the Upper Mississippi River 9-Foot Navigation Channel Project, and one method the Corps uses to keep the channel the authorized width and depth is dredging river soils or “material.”
+The U.S. Army Corps of Engineers operates and maintains the Upper Mississippi River 9-Foot Channel Navigation Project, and one method the Corps uses to keep the channel the authorized width and depth is dredging river soils or “material.”

 Congress authorized the Upper Mississippi River 9-Foot Channel Navigation Project via the River and Harbor Act of 1930.